The Octobass: Sub-Woofers Before Speakers

 Octobass

-Back in those days, before electrical amplification, the bass sounds were easy to lose in a full orchestra, so I would imagine the early performances with these things must have been quite surprising for the general public.
-Quite literally a visceral, hair raising experience.
+Back in those days, before electrical amplification, the bass was easily lost in a full orchestra, so I would imagine the early performances with these things must have been quite surprising for the general public.
+Quite literally a visceral experience.

 History Collection